Pandemic drives sea freight prices to record high

-LONDON (AFP) - Container shipping prices have reached record highs some 18 months after the outbreak of the coronavirus pandemic which disrupted maritime logistics chains and drove demand sky-high.
+LONDON • Container shipping prices have reached record highs some 18 months after the outbreak of the coronavirus pandemic which disrupted maritime logistics chains and drove demand sky-high.

-"We are basically running out of vessels and of empty containers," Mr Alan Murphy, head of the consultancy Sea Intelligence, told AFP.

 The Freightos Baltic Index, a benchmark for major shipping routes, has more than tripled in a year to nearly US$7,000 (S$9,400) for a trip from China to the west coast of the United States.